bipinpaulbedi/paulBlogSource/src/pages/2019-01-04-elixir-concurrency-models/index.md

 **Important notes**

-For ths explanatory purpose we used dynamic atom naming above.
+For this explanatory purpose we used dynamic atom naming above.
 However, naming dynamic processes with atoms is a terrible idea!
 If we use atoms, we would need to convert the name (often received from an external client) to atoms, and we should never convert user input to atoms.
 This is because atoms are not garbage collected.
 Once an atom is created, it is never reclaimed.
 Generating atoms from user input would mean the user can inject enough different names to exhaust our system memory!

 In practice, it is more likely you will reach the Erlang VM limit for the maximum number of atoms before you run out of memory, which will bring your system down regardless.
-Morover Supervisor model used above can result in inconsistent naming convention across various modules and libraries.
-Thus elixir provides a standard protocol to defining,starting and maintaing workers using efficient buketed methodologyusing [GenServer](https://elixir-lang.org/getting-started/mix-otp/genserver.html), provding standard call, cast and info method implementation for various operation.
+Moreover Supervisor model used above can result in inconsistent naming convention across various modules and libraries.
+Thus elixir provides a standard protocol to defining,starting and maintaining workers using efficient bucketed methodology using [GenServer](https://elixir-lang.org/getting-started/mix-otp/genserver.html), providing standard call, cast and info method implementation for various operation.